KhronosGroup/glTF-Asset-Generator/Source/Tests/Compatibility.md

-### THESE MODELS ASSUME THAT THE HIGHEST GLTF VERSION THE CLIENT SUPPORTS IS 2.0
-If the client supports a higher version than 2.0, then the results **WILL NOT** match this table.

 - Model 00 is a control model with minimal properties set, as usual.

 - Model 01 has a 'light' object at the root level that isn't in glTF 2.0, so that object should be ignored by the client when the model is loaded.